What is employee experience management?

 Some businesses will hire an employee experience manager, otherwise known as an EX manager, or assign responsibilities to a human resources employee.

-They can gather information and implement methods, whether it is conducting exit interviews to uncover why the employee did not have a good experience or planning the work function.
+They can gather information and implement initiatives, whether conducting exit interviews to uncover reasons for poor employee experience, or planning work functions and activities.

 Include remote staff

-Even when employees work remotely, employers can still provide a respectful and enjoyable work environment.
+Even when employees work remotely, employers can still provide an enjoyable work environment.

-All the suggested activities in this article can be adapted to suit employees working remotely, whether it is giving everyone participating in a video conference the opportunity to have a say so they don’t feel discriminated against or providing them with vouchers to a food delivery service so they can treat themselves to lunch.
+Consider adapting employee experience approaches to suit employees working remotely, whether by giving all video conference participants the opportunity to have a say or providing them with vouchers for a food delivery service so they can treat themselves to lunch.